 Benefits of data synthesis

-To wrap up, here’s a summary of the key advantages of using data synthesis in development workflows:
+Here’s a brief summary of the key advantages of using data synthesis in development workflows:

 - Safeguarding privacy